What Were Mentioned In The Announcement?

 As suggested by both PayPal and VISA, Magento stores should start Magento 2 migration or alter to another e-commerce platform as soon as possible.

 Compared to changing the website to an entirely different platform, moving up with Magento’s latest version is more recommended.
-In essence, the way Magento 1 and Magento 2 work are similar, only the interface and functionality are improved.
+In essence, Magento 1 and Magento 2 work are similar; only the interface and functionality are improved.

-If you want to migrate Magento 1 to 2, choosing one of our Magento 2 Migration Packages will help you to do it at the most affordable price.
-Contact us now (email@example.com) to get a perfect plan and free quote for your migration!
+If you want to migrate Magento 1 to 2, choosing Tigren’s Magento 2 Migration Services will help you do it at the most affordable price.
+Contact us now ([email protected]) to get a perfect plan and free quote for your migration!

 Magento 1 EOL is unavoidable.
 Up to now, only PayPal and VISA have warned Magento stores to be careful of Magento 1 end of support.
 However, there might be many payment processing companies that will close their doors to those stores.
 Therefore, all Magento merchants should take prompt actions to rescue their stores from a wide range of dangers.